The Basics

 Nikkei 225—a stock market index for the Tokyo Stock Exchange.

-Non-rolling Surrender Charge—in a flexible premium deferred annuity, the stated length of the surrender charge term will start the day the initial premium deposit is received.
+Non-Rolling Surrender Charge—in a flexible premium deferred annuity, the stated length of the surrender charge term will start the day the initial premium deposit is received.
 Future deposits will not change the point at which all of the funds are penalty free.

 O